qmk/qmk_firmware/users/ericgebhart/readme.md

 Accent keys
 -----------------
-This is a way to create keycodes which access keys which are normally only accessible with an Altgr/Ralt and dead key.
+This is a way to create keycodes which access keys which are normally only accessible with an Altgr/Ralt and a dead key.

 Each definition takes a keycode, the key to modify, and the dead key to apply to it.